porres/pd-cyclone/README.md

 Cyclone's original author is Krzysztof Czaja, who worked on it mostly from 2002-2005.

 After that, cyclone ended up incorporated into Pd Extended and was eventually under the maintenance of Hans-Christoph Steiner until Pd Extended was left unmaintained (up to jan-2013).
-After unmaintained for a while, Fred Jan Kraan did maintain cyclone from dec-2014 to feb-2016.
-Since feb-2016, a new maintenance is being proposed by Porres & collaborators on this repository.
+After unmaintained for a while, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned but maintenance for his last package is still active.
+Since feb-2016, an active further development for cyclone is being proposed by Porres & collaborators on this repository.

 -------